bukovyn/CentOS-7-Server/README.md

 First you must generate a key pair if you do not already have one.
 This consists of a private key and a public key.
 If you already have a key then skip ahead to [this](#copy-key) step.

-In order to generate a key pair, run this in the command line of your **local** machine:
+In order to generate a key pair, run the following in the command line of your **local** machine:
 ```
 $ ssh-keygen
 Generating public/private rsa key pair.